Research on integrated vehicle safety

 - Traffic Jam Assist (TJA)

-- Fully Automated Highway Platooning, watch video
+- Fully Automated Highway Platooning (Watch the video)

 Cooperative Driving Applications